TouchWood Editions is an independent book publisher based in Victoria, BC, Canada.

 Originally founded by Ruth Linka and Lee Shedden in 2001, Brindle & Glass became the literary imprint of TouchWood Editions in 2013.
 Brindle & Glass continues to live up to its original mandate to showcase the varied, unique, and homegrown literary talents of Western Canadians.
 Through literary fiction, memoir, and narrative nonfiction, B&G offers compelling and relevant stories that represent diverse people and perspectives.

 In recent years, we’ve become an award-winning publisher in many categories: In 2016, novel Do You Think This Is Strange? was shortlisted for the Amazon First Novel Award, and The Waste Not, Want Not Cookbook and The Deerholme Vegetable Cookbook both won Gourmand World Cookbook Awards.
 In 2017, Food Artisans of the Okanagan won a Taste Canada award, and 150 Years of Canadian Beer Labels was shortlisted for a Taste Canada Award in the Culinary Narratives category.
-In 2018 we won the Bill Duthie Bookseller’s Choice Award for On Island by Pat Carney, and both Icon and All the Sweet Things were shortlisted for Taste Canada awards.
+In 2018 we won the Bill Duthie Bookseller’s Choice Award for On Island by Pat Carney, and All the Sweet Things won a Taste Canada award.

 - Taryn Boyd︱Publisher